melissa-barca/boggle/README.md

 Javascript web app to solve the Boggle game using bootstrap 4 and node.js.

+Getting Started
+Node.js and npm are required to run boggle.

+Clone the git repository then run 'npm install' to install dependencies from package.json.
+Run the project with "npm run"

 Where can we go from the initial attempt?
 - Validate input - should always be one alpha character or 'qu'.
 - Improve UI for displaying results.
 Implementing with React could help with this.